Admission Information for all Applicants

 When an application for admission is approved, the university will send a notice of admission for a specific term.
 If the student is unable to enroll for the term indicated or wishes to be considered for entrance to a different term, the Office of Admissions should be notified immediately.

 All offers of admission are tentative and will remain so until the Office of Admissions receives and reviews final transcripts and credentials.
 Students who are admitted conditionally may enroll, subject to verification of satisfaction of all conditions of admission.
 Admission offers will be revoked if final coursework/credentials do not meet admission requirements.
-Should that occur, the student's classification will change to a non-degree status and enrollment will be denied.
+Should that occur, the student's classification will change to a non-degree status and future enrollment will be denied.